How to Unlock Android Phone After Too Many Pattern Attempts without Factory ResetLast Updated on February 2, 2023 by Rhea Cabalida

 It provides support for various Android brands and versions like Samsung, LG, Huawei, and more.
 With 4uKey, you can unlock your device with very simple steps.

-Step 1: Make sure to dwonload, install and launch the program on your computer.
+Step 1: Make sure to download, install and launch the program on your computer with the button below.
+(This program only works on your Windows PC or Mac)

 Step 2: Via a USB cord, connect your phone to your computer.